 These are exciting times.
-Rapid increases in computing power and greater availability of relevant data sets are making it possible to create systems that quantify emissions from aircraft, marine vessels, and railways.
-I am proud to be part of a team of experienced scientists and engineers at ERG with whom I can do high-quality work in this increasingly complex, challenging environment.
-By combining our perspectives and skill sets, we leverage these new opportunities and solve the problems inherent in handcrafting state-of-the-art air data sets.
+Rapid increases in computing power and greater availability of relevant data sets are making it possible to create ever-more complex systems to quantify emissions from aircraft, marine vessels, and railways.
+I am proud to be part of a team of experienced scientists and engineers at ERG with whom I can do high-quality work in this challenging environment.
+By combining our perspectives and skill sets, we leverage these new opportunities and solve the problems inherent in handcrafting state-of-the-art air quality data sets.

-Richard is an active member of the Transportation Research Board’s Marine Environment Committee (AW030) and a friend to the Environmental Impacts of Aviation Committee (AV030).
-He has a B.A. in philosophy and history from George Mason University and an M.S. in environmental science and engineering from Virginia Polytechnic Institute.
-Outside work, Richard enjoys traveling, swimming, watercolors, and poetry.
+Richard has a B.A. in philosophy and history from George Mason University and an M.S. in environmental science and engineering from Virginia Polytechnic Institute.
+Outside of work, Richard enjoys traveling, swimming, watercolors, and poetry.